ArloMichael/OpenBrute/README.md

 # OpenBrute

-A Python module to perform brute force attacks on a MD5 hashes
+A Python module to perform brute force attacks on MD5 hashes

 ## Installation